hiuhin12/Insurance_Cross-Sell_Prediction_Website/README.md

 **Title:** Optimizing Inventory Management through Product Classification with K-MEANS, K-MEANS++, and K-MEDOIDS

 **Contact Person for Questions:**
-Name: Nguyen Thi Ngoc Giau
+   - Name: Nguyen Thi Ngoc Giau
-Email: giauntn21411ca@st.uel.edu.vn
+   - Email: giauntn21411ca@st.uel.edu.vn

 **Date of Data Collection:** July, 2024

-**Keywords:** Inventory Management, Clustering Algorithms, E-commerce, K-Means, K-Means++, K-Medoids
+**Keywords:** Optimize Inventory, Inventory Management, Clustering Algorithms, E-commerce, K-Means, K-Means++, K-Medoids

 **Language:** English

 ## How to Write a Good README – A Step by Step Guide

-1. **Project's Title**
-   - Optimizing Inventory Management through Product Classification with K-MEANS, K-MEANS++, and K-MEDOIDS

-2. **Project Description**
-   - This project analyzes and optimizes inventory management using machine learning clustering algorithms such as K-Means, K-Means++, and K-Medoids.
-The goal is to improve inventory turnover and reduce excess stock through data-driven insights.

 3. **Table of Contents (Optional)**
    - If the README is lengthy, include a table of contents for easy navigation.